Wekra/MiniGoSemantics/README.md

 As of the actual state seen in the master-branch, it supports only the non-concurrent statements.
 Furthermore, the state used to store the found variables and their values only operates at a global scope.
-Local scopes in while-loops of if/else-statements are not supported yet.
+Local scopes in while-loops or if/else-statements are not supported yet.